ybgskr12/Reforestation/README.md

-## Why do ducks make great detectives?
-They always quack the case.
+## Can I watch the TV?
+Dad: Yes, but don’t turn it on.